JeroenLam/alpha-trees/ppm-processing/README.md

 ```
 image_generator.draw_rect(Triple color, int x1, int y1, int x2, int y2, int thickness, bool fill);
 ```
 The `x1`,`y1`,`x2` and `y2` parameters determine the position of the points defining the two opposing edge points of the rectangle, while the `thickness` parameter determines the width of the edge of the rectangle.
-The `fill` parameter determines if the rectangle is filled (true) or empty (false).</br>
+The `fill` parameter determines if the rectangle is filled (true) or empty (false).
+Note that the `thickness` is set to 1 if the `fill` parameter is set to true.</br>
 <img src="../Images/ReadmeImages/rect.png?raw=true" alt="Rectangles" width="400"/>

 ### Drawing a Circle